Joaquin-Gajardo/nigeria-crop-mask/README.md

 ## :computer: Code

 The main entrypoints into the pipeline are the [scripts](scripts) and the [Jupyter notebooks](notebooks/).
-The `src` folder provides the implementation of the model, data exporters, utilities, etc. The `data` folder contains the raw data and the processed data.
-The `models` folder contains the trained models.
+The main code is on the `src` folder, which provides the implementation of the model, data exporters, utilities, etc.

 ### Data preparation
 You may directly download the data of the Nigeria dataset from the following [Google Drive link](https://drive.google.com/drive/folders/1rJhh-UMknwOH14O-RFWpNfIViveUgE_5?usp=drive_link), and put the contents in the [data/features/nigeria-cropharvest](data/features/nigeria-cropharvest/) folder.
 The Geowiki data will be automatically downloaded by the CropHarvest package the first time a model is trained.